cyrillcastro/bioe231-theclique/README.md

 | NS1    | Nonstructural protein 1   | 2N74                         |
 | NEP    | Nuclear export protein    | 2QPJ                         |

+Once the assembly has loaded, this should bring you to the State Tree tab.
+Under the PDB ID you just entered, select the "Assembly 1" tab > "Apply Action" dropdown > "3D Representation."
+Feel free to customize your visualization as you like, or leave as is with the default 3D configuration.
+Finally, to view the protein structure, click "Apply."
+The image should now show up!

 ### Multiple Sequence Alignment and Phylogenetic Tree Viewing: